tcet-opensource/documentation/docs/projects/tcet-linux/about-tcet-linux.md

 6) Customizing TCET Linux: Tailor your system to your liking by changing themes, icons, and installing additional software packages through the pacman package manager.

-## System Administration ##

-1) User Management: Learn to create, modify, and manage user accounts for a personalized computing environment.

-2) Package Management (Pacman): Explore Pacman, the package manager for Arch-based distributions.
-Install, update, and remove software packages with ease.

-3) Networking Configuration: Configure network settings, connect to Wi-Fi, and troubleshoot network issues.

-4) Security Guidelines: Discover essential security practices to protect your system from threats and vulnerabilities.

-5) Troubleshooting Tips: Troubleshoot common issues with our troubleshooting guide and seek help from the TCET Linux community.

-## Development and Customization ##

-1) Building Custom Packages: Explore how to build [custom package](https://wiki.archlinux.org/title/PKGBUILD) and build your own package.

-2) Customizing XFCE: Personalize your desktop environment with themes, icons, and keyboard shortcuts.
+7) Application Manager: Gives you to choose which software should be installed in your system.
+So that, you can tailor your system with your choices of softwares.

 ## Community and Support ##

-Join the TCET Linux [discord server](https://discord.com/channels/1077233618109337691/1096352605883609108) to connect with fellow users, report bugs, and seek help.
-Engage with a supportive community dedicated to making your TCET Linux experience exceptional.
+Join the [TCET Linux Discussion Group](https://discord.com/channels/1077233618109337691/1096352605883609108) to connect with other users, and seek help.

 *Contributing to TCET Linux*